gquetel/gaur/src/injects/README.md

 # Inject files

 Directory listing of the different GAUR injection files.
 These files consist of the data collector code and define the routines executed when the parser performs a reduction, a shift or finishes to parse an input.
-We denote the rule number by its associated line number in the generated file `nterm_list.txt`.
+We denote the rule number by its associated line number in the generated file `rules.extracted`.
 The semantic of a rule is the computed semantic given by `gclassify`.

 | Filename                         | Description                                                                                                                                                                                 |
 | -------------------------------- | ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |